 Only a few VPNs allow port forwarding which can help you to increase the performance, especially when seeding torrents.
 It would allow you to reach better speeds, customize your network, apps, and add an extra layer of security.
 Let’s take a look at what port forwarding is.

-Here are 5 VPNs that allow Port Forwarding:
+Here are the best VPNs with Port Forwarding:

 What Is Port Forwarding?